mph-/lcapy/doc/schematics.rst

 .. image:: examples/schematics/TFtapcore1.png
    :width: 3.2cm

 Here are some examples of two winding transformers.
-The position of the dots is specified by a keyword.
-This can be ptst or ptsb.
-Here p denotes primary, s denotes secondary, t denotes top, and b denotes bottom.
-Other configurations can be achieved with the mirror and/or invert attributes.
+The position of the dots is determined by the sign of the number of turns.
+If the number of turns is positive, the dot is drawn at the top.
+Otherwise it is drawn at the bottom.
+The style of transformer is controlled by a keyword.
+For a two winding transformer this is scs.
+This denotes a single primary winding with a single secondary winding.
+In the future, tapped windings may be added.

 .. literalinclude:: examples/schematics/TF2w.sch